Community recovery in non-binary and temporal stochastic block models: Results for temporal SBMs

-The time complexity (worst case complexity) of Algorithm~\ref{alg:MarkovClustering} is $O(K N^2 T)$ plus the time complexity of the initial clustering.
+The time complexity of Algorithm~\ref{alg:MarkovClustering} is $O(K N^2 T)$ plus the time complexity of the initial clustering step.
 The space complexity is $O(N^2)$.
-In addition: \begin{itemize} \item since at each time step, $\Delta$ can take only one of four values, these four different values of $\Delta$ can be precomputed and stored to avoid computing $N^2T$ logarithms; \item the $N$-by-$K$ matrix $(L_{ik})$ can be computed as a matrix product $L = M^0 \Sigma$, where $M^0$ is the matrix obtained by zeroing out the diagonal of $M$, and $\Sigma$ is the one-hot representation of $\hsigma$ such that $\Sigma_{ik} = 1$ if $\hsigma_i = k$ and zero otherwise, \item for sparse networks the time and space complexity (average complexity) can be reduced by a factor of $d/N$ where $d$ is the average node degree in a single snapshot, by neglecting the $0 \to 0$ transitions and only storing nonzero entries (similarly to what is often done for belief propagation in the static SBM \cite{Moore_2017}). \end{itemize}
+Algorithm~\ref{alg:MarkovClustering} can be optimised in the following ways: \begin{enumerate}[(i)] \item Since at each time step, $\Delta$ can take only one of four values, these four different values of $\Delta$ can be precomputed and stored to avoid computing $N^2T$ logarithms. \item The $N$-by-$K$ matrix $(L_{ik})$ can be computed as a matrix product $L = M^0 \Sigma$, where $M^0$ is the matrix obtained by zeroing out the diagonal of $M$, and $\Sigma$ is the one-hot representation of $\hsigma$ such that $\Sigma_{ik} = 1$ if $\hsigma_i = k$ and zero otherwise. \item For sparse networks, the time and space complexity can be reduced by a factor of $d/N$ where $d$ is the average node degree in a single snapshot, by neglecting the $0 \to 0$ transitions and only storing nonzero entries (similarly to what is often done for belief propagation in the static SBM \cite{Moore_2017}). \end{enumerate}